-Wellesbourne’s Geography curriculum intends to develop pupils’ curiosity and fascination about the world and its people, so as this knowledge remains with them for the rest of their lives.
+Wellesbourne’s Geography curriculum intends to develop pupils’ curiosity and fascination about the world and its people.
 Children explore a variety of places – both in Britain and overseas – to assist in developing their knowledge, vocabulary and understanding of our Earth’s physical and human processes.
-We are committed to providing children with plenty of initial opportunities to investigate and make enquiries about their local area of Norris Green and Liverpool – so that they can develop of real sense of who they are, their heritage and what makes our local area unique and special.
+We are committed to providing children with plenty of initial opportunities to investigate and make enquiries about their local area of Norris Green and Liverpool – so that they can develop of real sense of who they are, their heritage and what makes their local area unique and special.

 Through high quality teaching, we intend to develop the following essential characteristics amongst our geographers:

 - Inspire pupils’ curiosity and fascination about the world and its people that will remain with them for the rest of their lives;

 - Hold secure knowledge of where places are and what they are like/how they are used – both in Britain and the wider world;